-Strategy Three of this initiative is to maintain a Go Rural investment account that will provide a perpetual source of revenue that will create interest income for grants and modest deposits for future investments that will continue to grow the fund.
+Strategy Three of this initiative is to maintain a Go Rural investment account that provides a perpetual source of revenue through interest income for grants and modest re-deposits back into the fund to ensure it continues to grow.

 - A. Perpetual funding strategy.
-The Network will maintain a Go Rural Investment Fund to invest in church bonds that will earn interest that will be used to finance grants and make modest earning deposits into the fund to keep it growing. - B. Investment principal.
-The Network currently has four rural funds that are the result of churches being closed and the property sold several years ago and have not been used in a few years.
-These properties were sold after churches had already died and their properties were managed by the District until the Presbytery agreed to sell them.
-None of their balances have been designated or restricted by Presbytery action and, according to legal counsel, are under the stewardship of the Presbytery board.
+The Go Rural Investment Fund invests in church bonds that earn interest that is used to finance grants and makes modest earning deposits into the fund so it continues to grow. - B. Investment principal.
+The Network Presbytery created the fund by redeploying monies resulting from churches being closed and the property sold several years ago.
+These properties were sold after churches had already died, and their properties were managed by the District until the Presbytery approved their sale.
+None of their balances had been designated or restricted by Presbytery action and, according to legal counsel, are under the stewardship of the Presbytery board.

-These accounts have not had expenses or significant withdrawals for several years.
-But instead of these assets sitting idle and out of play on the sidelines, why not consolidate them and get them working to bless all our rural churches?
-By combining the Network's three existing rural accounts, the Network can invest in church bonds and utilize the earned interest towards grants for rural pastors and churches, as well as adding modest amounts to increase the fund's principal and earning potential.
-Of the earned interest, 85 percent could go towards grants and the other 15 percent could be reinvested into the fund's principal balance.
+These accounts had not had significant activity for several years.
+Instead of these assets sitting idle and out of play on the sidelines, why not consolidate them and get them working to bless all our rural churches?
+The Network Presbytery decided to use them to invest in church bonds and utilize the earned interest towards grants for rural pastors and churches, as well as adding modest amounts to increase the fund's principal and earning potential.
+Of the earned interest, 85 percent is redeployed towards grants and the other 15 percent is reinvested into the fund's principal balance.